Guidelines for Reasonable Progress

 Leave of Absence

-Before filing for candidacy, a student may take a leave of absence for any reason.
+Before filing for candidacy, a student may not take a leave of absence unless there is an extenuating circumstance.
 All University and departmental progress guidelines are suspended during the leave.
-After filing for candidacy, a student may take a leave, but the leave does not extend the period of candidacy.
+After filing for candidacy, a student may take a leave, if their advisor appoves it, but the leave does not extend the period of candidacy.
 Leaves will not be granted for more than one year at a time.
 A leave of absence from your program may not exceed a cumulative total of two years.

 Distinction in Teaching